shmax/fwot-macros/README.md

 * `Ctrl-e` for (e)arth mission 5 path 13.
 * `F1` to reload the currently running script (think of this as the stop button)
 * `Ctrl-q` to exit the script entirely (you will need to double-click to get it going again)

+## To add a new mission script:
+1. Copy one of the existing ones and update the `GoToNode` and `Battle` calls.
+To get screen coordinates, use the Window Spy utility that comes with AutoHotKey.

 Have fun.
 Pull requests are welcome, but please don't bombard me with issues.
 If you see something you don't like, fix it yourself and submit it.